Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Below the Lion Rock: The Boy from Vietnam

-Where to Watch Below the Lion Rock: The Boy from Vietnam
+Below the Lion Rock: The Boy from Vietnam Streaming - Where to Watch Online

-Looking to watch 'Below the Lion Rock: The Boy from Vietnam' on your TV or mobile device at home?
-Hunting down a streaming service to buy, rent, download, or view the Ann Hui-directed movie via subscription can be difficult, so we here at Moviefone want to do the work for you.
+In the mood to watch 'Below the Lion Rock: The Boy from Vietnam' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or watch the Ann Hui-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Below the Lion Rock: The Boy from Vietnam' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Below the Lion Rock: The Boy from Vietnam' right now, here are some particulars about the drama flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Below the Lion Rock: The Boy from Vietnam' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Below the Lion Rock: The Boy from Vietnam' right now, here are some details about the drama flick.

-Want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Following Ah Man’s arrival in Hong Kong as a stowaway, the Vietnamese teenager seeks out his cousin for help to earn a living.
 Thereafter he becomes an apprentice with a compatriot Vietnamese painter.
 One day, Ah Man accidentally discovers his cousin’s disgraceful secret, while the painter faces deportation for his own illegal residency status.
 The Boy from Vietnam marked the debut of Ann Hui’s Vietnam Trilogy." .

 Vietnam Trilogy